ctrladiti/rental-price-recommender/files_usecase.md

 ### ▶ Purpose

 The `data_loader.py` file is responsible for **loading rental housing data from a CSV file** and **inserting it into the MySQL `rental_data` table**.
-This allows your system to maintain a centralized, clean dataset for EDA, preprocessing, and modeling.
+This allows the system to maintain a centralized, clean dataset for EDA, preprocessing, and modeling.

 ---